Clayton County Divorce Attorneys With Experience and Compassion!

 A contested divorce is when the spouses do not agree on one or more issues including alimony, child custody visitation, child support or property division.
 Collaborative divorce may also not be realistic for the parties because of a hostile relationship or history.
 One or more parties may also just be ready to file and not have the patience to proceed with a collaborative divorce.
 Generally, a contested divorce is the most expensive type of divorce.
 Discussing options with a knowledgeable and skilled divorce attorney can be helpful in decision-making.

-Should you need a client-focused, experienced divorce attorney and you wish to discuss your legal options in regards to a contested divorce, uncontested divorce, or collaborative divorce, simply click on Contact Us to schedule a consultation today.
+Should you need a client-focused, experienced divorce attorney and you wish to discuss your legal options in regards to a contested divorce, uncontested divorce, or collaborative divorce, simply click on Contact Us to schedule a case assessment today.
 Lunn Law LLC has offices in Clayton County and Fayette County, Georgia but serves the entire Metro-Atlanta area.
-Our divorce firm provides an in-depth case assessment and tenacious representation so you are prepared for your day in court.
+Our divorce firm provides an in-depth case assessment and tenacious representation so you are prepared for your day in court to protect what matters the most.